deepcausality-rs/deep_causality/README.md

 DeepCausality is a hyper-geometric computational causality library that enables fast and deterministic context aware causal reasoning over complex multi-stage causality models.
-Deep Causality adds only minimal overhead, and thus is suitable for deployment on low-power (IoT) devices or real-time applications without additional acceleration hardware.
+Deep Causality adds only minimal overhead, and thus is suitable for real-time applications without additional acceleration hardware.

 ## 🤔 Why DeepCausality?